brunoalvs/dotfiles/WindowsPostInstall.md

 ## Windows Terminal

-This will be quick, just you need go to [Microsoft Store](https://aka.ms/terminal) and install it.
-And if you need some support or more info check [Microsoft Docs](https://docs.microsoft.com/en-us/windows/terminal/install);
+This will be quick, you just need go to [Microsoft Store](https://aka.ms/terminal) and install it.
+And if you need some support or more info check [Microsoft Docs](https://docs.microsoft.com/en-us/windows/terminal/install).

-If you have Windows 11 or a modern version of Windows 10, you can use `winget` the command-line tool of Windows, so you just need open your terminal (prompt command in this case) and run the follow command:
+If you have Windows 11 or a modern version of Windows 10, you can use `winget` the command-line tool of Windows, so you just need to open your terminal (or prompt command in this case) and run the following command:

 ```bash
 winget install Microsoft.WindowsTerminal
 ```

-> Note: See the [winget documentations](https://docs.microsoft.com/en-us/windows/package-manager/winget) for a list of system requirements and install instructions.
+> Note: See the [winget documentations](https://docs.microsoft.com/en-us/windows/package-manager/winget) for a list of system requirements and installing instructions.

-## PowerShell 7+
+## PowerShell

-We'll need to install PowerShell 7+ in order to use some tools going forward.
-So let's install the latest version of PowerShell using `winget`, first search for the latest version of PowerShell:
+In order to use some tools, you'll need to search and install the latest version of PowerShell, using the following command:

 ```Powershell
 winget search Microsoft.PowerShell